awslabs/aws-encryption-sdk-specification/data-structures.md

 #### Structure

-A list of traces, representing actions that keyrings have taken on data keys.
+A list of traces, representing keyrings' actions on data keys.

 The list MUST be ordered sequentially according to the order the actions were taken, with the earliest action corresponding to the first trace in the list.